-ArkEdge Space’s ONGLAISAT satellite, co-developed with Taiwan’s TASA space agency, took the images from an altitude of 410 kilometers above the Earth’s surface.
-The satellite is equipped with TASA’s Korsch off-axis optical system, along with a TDI CMOS image sensor and image compression hardware.
-All of this is packed into a 6U package, about the size of a desktop or suitcase.
+ArkEdge Space’s ONGLAISAT satellite, co-developed with Taiwan’s TASA space agency, took the images from an altitude of 410 km above the Earth’s surface.
+The satellite is equipped with TASA’s Korsch off-axis optical system, along with a TDI CMOS image sensor and image compression hardware, all packed into a 6U package, about the size of a desktop computer or a suitcase.

 ArkEdge Space's ONGLAISAT satellite

-ArkEdge Space has released zoomed-in black-and-white images showing highly detailed buildings and streets near Seattle and in the Patagonian region of Argentina.
-The company claims it has achieved the “world’s highest ground resolution” in the CubeSat category, with a resolution of 2.5 to 3 meters.
+ArkEdge Space has released zoomed-in black-and-white images showing highly detailed buildings and streets in the area near Seattle and the Patagonia region of Argentina.
+The company claims it has achieved the “ world’s highest ground resolution” in the CubeSat category, with a resolution of 2.5 meters to 3 meters.

 Purpose of ONGLAISAT satellite